+After introducing candidates and showing their brief biographies on the screen, VFC members announced the names of eligible organizations for each stakeholder group and handed out voting slips one at a time.
 In all, 99 organizations/institutions were called, amongst which 30 were present to vote.
 The 15 IP representatives were all present to vote for their two representatives; thus, the voter turnout was 100% for the IP group.
 The voting ratios for other stakeholder groups were low (from 21% for academia to 34% for CSOs) (See Table 2).
-This is partly due to a broad list of eligible voters developed by the VFC.
+This is partly due to a conscious decision by the VFC to be liberal in identification of "eligible voters".
 In order to be as inclusive as possible and not to be accused on omitting organizations that may have an interest in REDD+, the VFC included in the eligible voter lists organizations that may have had only a tenuous link to REDD+.
+However, there were logistical constraints on the number of people who are able to attend the election workshop.
+Therefore, for the organizations to be invited to the workshop, the VFC focused on those with a clear link to REDD+.